 Our goal at Sports Medicine is to get our patient back to participating in their favorite activities, including sports.
 Therefore, within physical therapy we also assess and work to correct biomechanics; proper techniques for lifting, squatting, running, throwing and so on.
 Depending on the patient’s prior activity level and needs for returning to sport, we also progress their exercises and give them the knowledge to continue strengthening after discharge from physical therapy by providing a thorough home exercise program, customized to each patient.
 Physical therapy at Johns Hopkins All Children’s is provided in an atmosphere developed for teen athletes with a one to one ratio for the highest quality of care needed for maximum outcomes and return to play.
 Sports Medicine physical therapy will get you back in the game!

-If your child has knee pain and you’re concerned he or she may have a discoid meniscus, call us to schedule an appointment with our Sports Medicine physicians, who will determine a diagnosis and recommend further treatment.
+If your child has knee pain and you’re concerned he or she may have a meniscal tear, call 727-76SPORT to schedule an appointment with our Sports Medicine physicians, who will determine a diagnosis and recommend further treatment.

-If your child has been diagnosed with discoid meniscus and you would like to schedule a consultation with one of our orthopaedic surgeons, call Children’s Orthopaedic and Scoliosis Surgery Associates (COSSA), L.L.P.
+If your child has been diagnosed with a meniscal tear and you would like to schedule a consultation with one of our orthopaedic surgeons, call Children’s Orthopaedic and Scoliosis Surgery Associates (COSSA), L.L.P., at 727-898-2663.
 Surgical treatment for sports injuries at Johns Hopkins All Children’s is provided by the surgeons at COSSA.